Vegan in Los Angeles – The Perfect Food Guide

 Where to find Café Gratitude:

 First of all, there are three different places where you can find the café.
 We went to the one in the Arts District not too far from Union Station.
-Even though it’s the same brand, every location has its own menu so it’s definitely worth going to every single one!

 3. Grand Central Market in Downtown LA

 There’s one thing I absolutely enjoy doing in a city: Visiting food markets.
-Good for me that LA has a lot of them, for example, Grand Central Market in downtown.
+Good for me that LA has a lot of them, for example, Grand Central Market downtown.

 Although it’s not a plant-based food market only, there are still a couple of vegan vendors offering mouthwatering food and refreshing drinks.
 Press Brothers Juicery is one of them and the perfect address to get healthy and affordable food.

-I chose a raw wrap for lunch and couldn’t resist trying one of their vegan lemon
+I chose a raw wrap for lunch and couldn’t resist trying one of their vegan lemon donuts for only $2 in addition.
+Everything tasted heavenly and it was such a pleasure to eat a donut after a very long time again!

 Where is it located?